What our students have to say about Chinese and Japanese language study

 David Simpson '04

-"Traveling to Japan [as a high school student at Saint Johnsbury Academy, [VT] and again in college through the AKP Program (Associated Kyoto Program) I am becoming much more able in my understanding of what Japan 'really is' through mastery of the language.
+"Traveling to Japan as a high school student at Saint Johnsbury Academy (Vt.) and again in college through the Associated Kyoto Program, I am becoming much more able in my understanding of what Japan 'really is' through mastery of the language.
 An obsession of something Japanese certainly doesn't hurt to have in studying the language, and nobody at Conn loves Nintendo more than me!
 Kanji will drive even native Japanese nuts, 'rareru' and 'saseru' will remain a mystery, but once someone grasps Japanese or dreams in Japanese for the first time, it is the wildest experience.
 Studying Japanese and Japan is a superior mental challenge, for no other country has more critics arguing over it in terms of culture, language pedagogy and 'wareware nihonjin' - but who really wants to study something where everything is already figured out?
-Studying Japanese has helped to define me as myself, and it doesn't hurt on that resume [I send ] to Nintendo to have 'Japanese study: 8 years.' "
+Studying Japanese has helped to define me as myself, and it doesn't hurt that on the resume I send to Nintendo I'll have 'Japanese study: 8 years.'"

 Jennifer Ryan '03